filecoin-project/devgrants/open-grant-proposals/orbitdb-pinning/README.md

 1. Raising awareness of IPFS through its transitive use in OrbitDB
 2. Driving improvements in IPFS due to community demand and response to OrbitDB

 It follows, then, that Filecoin could enjoy similar, synergistic effects with OrbitDB.
-The process of This Filecoin integration, and its future users are very likely to provide valuable context and feedback to the Filecoin Project, and drive the project roadmap forward.
+This Filecoin integration, and its future users are very likely to provide valuable context and feedback to the Filecoin Project, and drive the project roadmap forward.